davidmfinol/LIBnationGame/README.md

 Run
 -------------
 Java applets have been deprecated by modern web browsers, so this java applet has been configured to launch through JNLP.
-You can open LIBnationGame.html in your web browser so that you can see the controls.
+Double-click on LIBnationGame.jnlp to launch it.
+You may need Java 7 installed as your primary JRE.
+Ignore security warnings.
-You could also launch LIBnationGame.jnlp by double-clicking on it.
+You can open LIBnationGame.html in your web browser to see the controls.

 Build